V-Squared/V-Squared.github.io/plan/road-map/campaign01.md

 ---
 layout: page
 title: V²Site Launch Campaign 1
-subtitle: Creating the V² Platform completed enough to attract and coordinate contributors.
+subtitle: Reach a completeness of the V² Platform sufficient to attract and coordinate contributors.
 issueNo: 97
 contents:
    - name: Where Campaign fits